Lomray-Software/react-mobx-manager/README.md

 - One way to escape state tree 🌲🌳🌴.
 - Ready to use with Suspense.
+- Support SSR.
+- Support render to stream.
 - Manage your Mobx stores like a boss - debug like a hacker.
 - Simple idea - simple implementation.
 - Small package size.
-- Support render to stream.
 - Support code splitting out of the box.
 - Access stores from other stores.
 - Can be a replacement for react context.